kevin1024/vcrpy/README.md

 *Note*: Back up your cassettes files before migration.
 The migration *should* only modify cassettes using the old 0.x format.

+## New serializer / deserializer API

+If you made a custom serializer, you will need to update it to match the new API in version 1.0.x

+ * Serializers now take dicts and return strings.
+ * Deserializers take strings and return dicts (instead of requests, responses pair)

 ## Changelog
   * 1.0.0 (in development) - _BACKWARDS INCOMPATIBLE_: Please see the 'upgrade'
     section in the README.
 Add support for filtering sensitive data from